dwyl/learn-tachyons/README.md

 ### Functional :innocent:

 Small, clear, easy to read classes that are easy to apply and do one thing.
-Having small classes means it's easy to make a set of consistent spacing and type rules - you end up forcing a beautiful type scale & rhythm on your design :heart_eyes:.
+Having small classes means it's easy to make a set of consistent spacing and type rules - you end up forcing a beautiful type scale & rhythm on your design.

 > "Good design (my preferred school of good design, at least) is mathsy, rational and pure —and CSS is design— so it follows that there are a bunch of lessons we can bring back from FP land into design." - [Jon Gold](http://www.jon.gold/2015/07/functional-css/)